 My mother’s friend, who’d volunteered to take care of me, worried about me.
 I wasn’t sleeping.
 I was quieter than usual.
 I was making myself sick as the weather chilled and asthma hugged my lungs.
 And I couldn’t tell her what troubled me.
 It would sound absurd to her and do me no good.

 Were this a work of fiction, I suppose it wouldn’t end so anticlimactically, but well, it is what it is, so brace yourself.
-Days went by, the next weekend came and went, and I thankfully managed to avoid seeing another Candyman spot on television.
-Then school came and in the midst of the standard morning routine, someone mentioned to me that they finally saw the commercial for the horror flick I had asked about, and that I was right, it did look pretty cool.
+Days went by and I thankfully managed to avoid seeing another Candyman spot on television.
+Then one day at school, in the midst of the standard morning routine, someone mentioned to me that they finally saw the commercial for the horror flick I had asked about, and that I was right, it did look pretty cool.
 Soon enough, Candyman became one of the hot topics for October among my classmates.
 The more people spoke of him, the less terrifying he became.
 He wasn’t my own demon anymore.
 He belonged to everyone, and I couldn’t have been happier to share him.

 A few years later, when I finally saw the movie and could admire it for the classic it is, I noted the irony that, in the film, Candyman draws his power from the collective belief and whispers of the community.
 He is brought to life because his name is on the lips and minds of so many.

-In my experience with the character, he could never be more real than he was when I first encountered him and believed he was unknown to another soul.
+In my experience with the character, he could never be more real than he was when I first encountered him and believed he was unknown to anyone else.